Discussing the Pros and Cons of ObamaCare

-You need to enroll in a plan that starts by May 1st, 2014 to avoid the fee and get cost assistance.
-Don't wait until the last minute to get covered!
+You need to enroll in a plan during each years annual open enrollment period to avoid the fee and get cost assistance.
+Don’t wait until the last minute to get covered!

 The Pros and Cons of ObamaCare for the Average American

 The Average American (those making under 400% FLP) have a lot to gain and little to lose under the new law.
 The average American family is likely to see a reduction in their insurance premiums and 30 of the 44 million without insurance will gain access coverage via the health insurance marketplaces, Medicare or Medicaid/CHIP.

 ObamaCare offers a number of protections and benefits to all Americans.
 Beyond the 10 essential health benefits mandated by ObamaCare, additional benefits range from chipping away at pre-existing conditions to expanding health services.
 Overall, the quality of health care is increased, while the cost, in theory, will be reduced.